Automotive Technology » Syllabus

 Auto II

-Second year students expand on the skills learned in Auto Technology 1, having the opportunity to earn the Automotive Maintenance and Light Duty certificate issued by ASE (Automotive Service Excellence).
-Second year students go in depth with system diagnostics and troubleshooting while solving vehicle deficiencies created by the instructors.
-A greater emphasis is placed on; advanced engine performance and tuning, ignition and charging system diagnostics, exhaust and emissions and air quality control, passenger restraints and airbag science, as well as greater concentration in vehicle computer and electronic components.
-This class focuses on advanced automotive systems and service procedures.
-Auto II will go more in depth in diagnosing and repairing customer vehicles and repairing vehicle faults created by the instructors.
-This course will also go more in depth in braking systems to include anti-lock brakes and brake boosters.
-Students will diagnose alignment issues and perform alignment work on customer vehicles.
-Auto II students will have a larger focus on engine performance diagnosis covering everything from fuel, ignition, exhaust, starting and charging, and emission system diagnosis and repair.
-Air bag and passenger restraint system safety and procedures will also be covered, along with advanced electrical diagnostics and vehicle computer systems and components.
+Auto II students will expand on the skills learned in Auto Technology 1, they will also have the opportunity to earn the Automotive Maintenance and Light Repair entry-level certificate issued by ASE (Automotive Service Excellence).
+Second-year auto students will gain in-depth knowledge regarding vehicle system diagnostics and troubleshooting while solving vehicle deficiencies created by the instructors.
+A greater emphasis is placed on; advanced engine performance and tuning, ignition and charging system diagnostics, braking systems, exhaust emissions and air quality control, passenger restraints, and airbag science, as well as a greater concentration on vehicle computer and electronic components.
+Auto II students will also learn the operation and safety of Hybrid and Electric vehicles.

 Course Goals: Students will learn how to follow safety procedures while working on cars or in a shop environment.
 Develop workplace skills such as teamwork, or work ethics.
 Apply math, science, and language arts to the course.
 Demonstrate and apply their knowledge of braking systems, electronics, engine performance, and steering and suspension.
 Develop their skills in dealing with customers, and running a business.

-Articulation/Dual Credit with Joliet Junior College: Upon completion of this two year course students may earn 3 credit hours in articulated college credit towards Joliet Junior College for their AS 106 class.
+Articulation/Dual Credit with Joliet Junior College: Upon completing this two-year course, students may earn 3 credit hours in articulated college credit towards Joliet Junior College for their AS 106 class.
+There is a fee of $12.00 per credit hour totaling $36.00 that will be paid directly to Joliet Junior College

 Textbook: Automotive Technology – Principles, Diagnosis, and Service.
-Fourth Edition
+Seventh Edition

 By: James Halderman

-Student Material: Students are required to bring in their own coveralls/work clothes, work boots, safety glasses, notebook, and pen or pencil.
+Student Material: Students are required to bring in their own coveralls/work clothes, work boots, Z-87 safety glasses, a notebook, and a pen or pencil.

 GAVC Grading Scale